Wellington leather shop Huruhuru mocked for using te reo word for pubic hair

 A Wellington business is being mocked online after using the te reo word for pubic hair for its name, with the owners being urged to use their "own language".

-Huruhuru Authentic Leather on Cuba St say that they orginially chose the name because they felt the literal translation of huruhuru , wool, fit their initial plan to market New Zealand wool products.
+Huruhuru Authentic Leather on Cuba St say that they originally chose the name because they felt the literal translation of huruhuru , wool, fit their initial plan to market New Zealand wool products.

 Through a translator, business owner Ercan Karakoch, who emigrated from Turkey in 2018, told the Herald that the business has taken down its Facebook page after the backlash to their name put them in a "very bad situation" with the business receiving "humiliating" and "insulting" comments online.